radiomuseum/cohiradia-website/src/interna.md

 5) copy all files of the recording to that folder
 6) go to https://github.com/radiomuseum/cohiradia-metadata/commits/main/yaml.
 You need to be authorized to access this GITHub repository.
 Please ask the RMOrg-sysadmin for admission if you don't have any.
-7) create a new file (or push one from your local git) which complies with the general formatting rules
+7) create a new file (or push one from your local git) which complies with the general formatting rules specified in Appendix 7.1 of the report 2023